Weight gain after cancer treatment

 - being more physically active to burn off more calories.

-Many weight loss programmes include calorie-controlled diets.
-Some food types have more calories than others.
-For example, a handful of biscuits has more calories than a handful of diced carrots.
-Eating healthy amounts of different food types can help reduce the number of calories you take in.
+Eating healthy amounts of a variety of low-calorie food types can help reduce the number of calories you take in.
+Reduce your portion of high-calorie foods and have more vegetables instead.
+Or try to have a small treat on 2 days of the week instead of every day.
 This can help you lose weight, especially if you also increase the amount of physical activity you do.

 We have more information about healthy eating tips and menu ideas.